streamdataio/xignite-riotjs/README.md

 3- Edit index.html and replace [YOUR_XIGNITE_TOKEN] and [YOUR_STREAMDATAIO_APP_TOKEN] with the corresponding keys.

 4- Launch the app with your favorite server
-  * the simplest way, if Python is installed on your machine, is the executing the command `python -m SimpleHTTPServer 8080`
+  * the simplest way, if Python is installed on your machine, is to run the command `python -m SimpleHTTPServer 8080`
   * if you are an npm afficionados, you can use http-server

   ```